 When supervisors have completed the actions described above, they can develop performance plans for individual employees by cascading Commerce goals down to their work unit goals, and ultimately, into individual performance plans that describe individual performance expectations that are aligned with Commerce goals as well as work unit goals.
 Click on this link to see an illustration of Cascading Goals.

 Following the steps laid out above, managers can establish a clear linkage between the goals of their work units and the strategic goals of the Department.
 Once the unit’s goals have been identified, the manager can proceed to develop individual performance plans with specific requirements and measures that focus on individual accomplishments linked to the goals of the organization.
-Click on the links below to see an illustration of this process.

 Developing Performance Requirements and Measures